boostorg/iterator/doc/index.rst

   object; each time an element is written into the dereferenced iterator, it is passed as a parameter to the function object.

+* |generator|_: an input iterator wrapping a generator (nullary function object); each time the iterator is dereferenced, the function object is called to get the value to return.
+This is an outdated analogue of |function_input|_.

 * |indirect|_ (PDF__): an iterator over the objects *pointed-to* by the elements of some sequence.